VariousForks/amethyst-ontology-editor-by-eljeffeg-fork/README.md

 A light-weight, collaborative, web-based **OWL 2** ontology editor for non-experts, with built-in authentication, multi-project workspaces, per-ontology branching with merge, GitHub integration, SPARQL, an interactive graph view, an AI assistant, and other tools.

+If you’re using Amethyst, please ★ this repository to show your interest!

 ## Features

 <img align="right" width="45%" src="docs/images/landscape.png" alt="Semantic Landscape">